-Twigs: Moderately thick, reddish-brown; end bud is clustered, reddish-brown, plump, pointed, slightly angled and covered with a light colored fuzz on the top half longer than other oaks.
-The swelling at the base of most scarlet oak trunks is caused by the chestnut blight fungus, which infects but does not kill the oaks.
+Twigs: Moderately thick, red-brown; end buds clustered, reddish brown, plump, pointed, slightly angled and covered with a light colored fuzz on the top half

 Values and Uses: The wood is heavy, hard, strong and coarse-grained.
 It is used for lumber, flooring, beams, railroad ties and furniture.
 The acorns provide food for a variety of wildlife.
 The tree's brilliant fall color, rapid growth and drought tolerance make it a popular choice for landscape planting.